rdnewman/loba/README.md

 ## Usage

+The commands are intended to be terse to minimize typing.
+My advise is to align the commands to the far left in your source code so they're easy to remove when you're done.

 Quick uses from any ruby code:

 #### Timestamp notices

+Inserts a timestamped notice either to Rails.logger.debug or to STDOUT if Rails.logger not available.

 Useful for quick traces to see the code path and easier than, say, [Kernel#set_trace_func](http://ruby-doc.org/core-2.2.3/Kernel.html#method-i-set_trace_func).
+Also does a simple elapsed time check since previous timestamp notice to help with quick, minimalist profiling.

 ```
-Loba::ts   # inserts timestamp notice either to Rails.logger.debug or to STDOUT if Rails.logger not available
+Loba::ts    # no arguments
 ```

 #### Variable or method return inspection

+Inserts line to Rails.logger.debug (or to STDOUT if Rails.logger not available) showing value with method and class identification

 ```
-Loba::val :var_sym   # inserts line showing value with method and class identification
+Loba::val :var_sym   # the :var_sym argument is the variable or method name given as a symbol
 ```

 TODO: Provide examples